The Greenwich Country Day School Co-Teacher Program

 Interested candidates are invited to use the link below to send a resume and cover letter to:

 Genuine interest in and demonstrated meaningful experience interacting with young children

 About The Greenwich Country Day School

-The Greenwich Country Day School is an independent, co-educational day school with current enrollment of 900 students in grades N-9 and a faculty and staff of over 200.
+Greenwich Country Day School is an independent, co-educational day school with current enrollment of 900 students in grades N-9 and a faculty and staff of over 200.
 As of September 2019, GCDS will expand to include a high school program (GCDHS) for grades 9-12, resulting in a projected overall school enrollment of up to 1200.
-The new high school will be housed on a separate campus, less than two miles from our existing property.
+The new high school will be located on a separate campus, less than two miles from our existing property.

 Founded in 1926, The Greenwich Country Day School is a traditional family school where creative teaching is encouraged and used to foster a love of learning and motivate children toward academic excellence.
 The school’s emphasis on developing the whole child results in attention to the development of character, values, creativity, and sportsmanship along with strong academic skills.